drewbarontini/bin-scripts/README.md

 Bin Scripts
 ===========

-All of my bin scripts.
+All of my bin scripts used in [drewbarontini/dotfiles](https://github.com/drewbarontini/dotfiles).